Management and Technology (TUM-BWL)

 Bachelor of Science (B.Sc.)

-The Bachelor’s program in Management and Technology combines Management with a specialization in technology.TUM School of Management
+The Bachelor’s program in Management and Technology combines management courses with a specialization in technology.TUM School of Management

 Information on Degree Program

 Many companies today are looking for managers with a background in engineering – natural or life sciences.
 They need passionate individuals who combine entrepreneurial skills and a detailed knowledge of business with a solid understanding of innovation and technology.
 Our Bachelor in Management & Technology (TUM-BWL) gives you the interdisciplinary focus you need, putting you at a distinct advantage when it comes to shaping your career.

 The program combines courses in management (70% of your studies) with options in engineering – natural or life sciences (30%).
 We also leave you plenty of room for specialization and pursuing the areas that interest you most.
 Our teaching draws on the latest research and state-of-the-art industrial practice.
 As well as lectures, we run regular tutorials and small-group seminars.
 Practical experience is ensured through project work.
 When you are nearing graduation, our excellent Career Service Center is at your disposal to help you launch your professional career.
 We have strong connections to many leading firms, including BMW, BCG, Commerzbank, E.ON, Siemens and Telefónica O2 Germany.